kili-technology/kili-python-sdk/docs/sdk/tutorials/export_a_kili_project.md

 This code will return a list of labels authored by John Doe.

-One can also use the `author_in` parameter to filter by name directly.
+You can also use the `author_in` parameter to filter by name directly.

 ### Filtering specific labels per asset through the label properties